 This is a recovery life program to manage life from addiction to recovery for men and women providing classes dealing with spiritual, emotional and physical issues.

-The New Life Program, Men's Component is a 24 bed, residential, addiction treatment program located at the Gospel Center Rescue Mission, Inc. The applicant must make a six month commitment with the possibility of an additional six months of after-care.
+The New Life Program (NLP), is a residential addiction treatment program for men, women, and families located at the Gospel Center Rescue Mission, Inc. The applicant must make a six month commitment with the possibility of an additional eighteen months of after-care.

-A typical day in the life of a client in the NLP includes three nutritious meals, access to clothing, a semi-private cubical space in a dormitory with as many as 24 other clients, evening chapel service, group sessions, individual counseling session, time on the computer, adult learning center and a four hour work daily ministry assignment.
+A typical day in the life of a student in the NLP includes three nutritious meals, access to clothing, a space in a dormitory, evening chapel service, group sessions, classes, individual counseling session, time on the computer, adult learning center and a four hour work daily ministry assignment.

-The second phase of the New Life Program is where student's begin to make and pay restitution to society.
+The second six month phase of the New Life Program is where student's begin to make and pay restitution to society.
 They begin employment and/or go to school and pay for program fees.
-The final phase extends for additional 2.5 years for stability in the Hope Housing residences.
+The final phase extends for additional 12 months for stability in the Hope Housing residences.

 New Life Program Core Values

-The program is flexible, individualized and a progressive process designed to meet the specific needs of each client in a structured and supportive environment.
+The program is flexible, individualized and a progressive process designed to meet the specific needs of each student in a structured and supportive environment.